jfrog/log-analytics-splunk/README.md

 * **SPLUNK_INSECURE_SSL**: false for test environments only or if http scheme
 * **JPD_URL**: Artifactory JPD URL of the format `http://<ip_address>`
 * **JPD_ADMIN_USERNAME**: Artifactory username for authentication
-* **JFROG_ADMIN_TOKEN**: Artifactory [Access Token](https://jfrog.com/help/r/how-to-generate-an-access-token-video/artifactory-creating-access-tokens-in-artifactory) for authentication
+* **JFROG_ADMIN_TOKEN**: For security reasons, this value will be pulled from the secret jfrog-admin-token created in the step above
 * **COMMON_JPD**: This flag should be set as true only for non-kubernetes installations or installations where JPD base URL is same to access both Artifactory and Xray (ex: https://sample_base_url/artifactory or https://sample_base_url/xray)

 Apply the .env files and then run the helm command below